Do you want to learn how to become a budtender in Nevada?

 What are the Marijuana Laws in Nevada?

-If you want to get hired in the cannabis industry, staying on top of the latest state and local regulations is important.
+If you want to get hired in the cannabis industry, staying on top of the latest state and local regulations in your state, county, and city is important.

-In Nevada, medical cannabis use was legalized in 1998 and again in 2000, but commercial operations weren’t approved until 2013.
+In Nevada, medical cannabis use was legalized after two ballot measures passed in 1998 and 2000, but commercial operations weren’t approved until 2013.
 Recreational use laws went into effect at the start of 2017.

 Medical – up to 2.5 ounces within a 14-day period